ogratwicklcs/ansible_windows_workshop/5-adv-playbook/README.md

 Section 3: Defining and Using Handlers
 ======================================

-There are any number of reasons we often need to restart a service/process including the deployment of a configuration file, installing a new package, etc. There are really two parts to this Section; adding a handler to the playbook and calling the handler after the a task.
-We will start with the former.

 The `handlers` block should start after a one-level indentation, that is, two spaces.
 It should align with the `tasks` block.